 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
-This code is based on International Financial Reporting Standards.

-On 28 September 2017 I issued an unqualified audit opinion on the 2016/17 financial statements confirming they present a true and fair view of the Council's financial position and transactions.
-My report is contained within the financial statements.
-The key matters arising from the audit of the financial statements were reported to Members at the Council Meeting on 27 September 2017, in my Audit of Financial Statements Report.
-I issued a certificate confirming that the audit of the financial statements has been completed on 28 September 2017.
+This Code is based on International Financial Reporting Standards.
+On 28 September 2017 I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's and Pension Fund's financial position and transactions.
+My report is contained within the Statement of Accounts.
+The key matters arising from the accounts audit were reported to members at the Council Meeting on 20 September 2017, in my Audit of Financial Statements report.